GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * Now initially we have to mount our drive to google colab.So by doing this we will get access to our drive form our colab.This makes life easier for small datasets.
  * Now we have to create folder in drive where we will have the background images and zip file for accessing.
  ### code for mounting our drive
- bash
  ```
    from google.colab import drive
    drive.mount('/content/drive')

  ```
- bash
-* So after mounting drive we will make a directory in colab vm ***data**** where our data will be stored.
+* So after mounting drive we will make a directory in colab vm ***data*** where our data will be stored.
 * Now we have to take that folder in drive and drag and drop the folder to our local colab file data
-* After drag and drop our contents section will get struck(i suppose the moving is happening).Wait for a minute and **turn off internet and dont restart runtime.After two minutes turn on your internet and let google colab conect itself.**
+* After drag and drop our contents section will get struck(i suppose the copying of file is happening).Wait for a minute and **turn off internet and dont restart runtime.After two minutes turn on your internet and let google colab conect itself.**
 * Now open data folder.Surprise!!!!!!!! the data is presented there.We have the zip file and bg images in that.Now when we go to drive we can find that our folder is deleted in drive.
 *  DONT WORRY we can go to trash and restore it(Google is great).
 * Now we got the zip file and bg images in our colab vm.